 Holiday | Zone A | Zone B | Zone C |

 France has 11 public holidays during the year, some of which fall within school holidays.
-Labor Day (1 May) is the only statutory paid holiday in France.
-For other public holidays that fall on school days, you will need to check with your school to see if this is treated as a holiday.
+Labor Day (1 May) is the only statutory paid holiday.
+For other celebratory days that happen during the week, you will need to check with your school to see if your children get the day off.

 There is a robust system of childcare in France available to working parents.
 Here are some of the options you can look into to prepare for the French holidays: